Summer Bridge ScholarsApply to 2017 Summer Bridge Scholars Program

 The UMKC Summer Bridge Scholars program offers a unique opportunity to incoming first-year students to help them transition more smoothly from high school to college, providing a once-in-a-lifetime opportunity for a peek into life at UMKC and in the Kansas City community.
 This scholarship opportunity can help provide a strong start to the first year at UMKC.

 Summer Bridge Scholars will be living together in one of UMKC's residence halls and learning together, taking classes and participating in events and activities as a cohort.
 This provides students with a jumpstart in developing relationships and a campus network of support that is vital to becoming an engaged and successful UMKC student.

 - Sapphire's Push

 - Erich Fromm's The Art of Loving

-This six-week workshop is designed to prepare you for the College Algebra entrance exam and give you the foundation to be successful in your first math course at UMKC.
+This six-week workshop is designed to prepare you for the ALEKS math placement exam and give you the foundation to be successful in your first math course at UMKC.

 Some topics to be covered: